ADMOS 2025

 MS010 - Adaptive sampling and surrogate/reduced order modelling strategies for parametric differential equations

-Organized by: B. Ken (CNR-IMATI, Italy) and L. Tamellini (CNR-IMATI, Italy)
+Organized by: B. Kent (CNR-IMATI, Italy) and L. Tamellini (CNR-IMATI, Italy)

 Keywords: bayesian inversion, data assimilation, design of experiments, optimization, parametric PDEs, reduced order modelling, sampling methods, surrogate models, uncertainty quantification